avalanche-foundation/ACPs/ACPs/vm-application-errors.md

 ### Handling

-Clients **must** respond to an inbound `AppRequest` message with either a corresponding `AppResponse` to indicate a successful response, or an `AppRequestFailed` to indicate an error condition.
+Clients **must** respond to an inbound `AppRequest` message with either a corresponding `AppResponse` to indicate a successful response, or an `AppError` to indicate an error condition by the requested `deadline` in the original `AppRequest`.

 ## Backwards Compatibility

-This new message type requires an network activation to require either an `AppResponse` or an `AppRequestFailed` as a required response to an `AppRequest`.
+This new message type requires an network activation to require either an `AppResponse` or an `AppError` as a required response to an `AppRequest`.

 ## Reference Implementation